dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 ##Q&A

 ###1.
-Why don't save the Wire, Annotion, netlabel, netflag to Shape field.
+Why aren't Wire, Annotion, netlabel, netflag saved to the Shape field?
-These items will be used to create netlist, save them to separate field will make you spent more less time to do this.
-We don't need to traversal all the shapes.
+These items will be used to create the netlist.
+Saving them to separate fields takes less time to generate this netlist because we don't need to traverse all the shapes.